EASA European Aviation Safety Agency

 The Open Category fits Professional Pilots, Hobby Pilots and Commercial flights.
 There are restrictions in place and are more strict than the Specified Category.

 The Open Category is split into 3 Sections.
-Drones are split into CE Marked Classes which fall into certain Open Category Sections.
+Drones are split into CE/ UK Marked Classes which fall into certain Open Category Sections.

-Drones will fall into classes based on their Maximum Take off Mass (MOTM) or Flying Weight.
+Drones fall into classes based on their Maximum Take off Mass (MOTM) or Flying Weight.

 The UK interprets the terms within the Open Category as follows:

-Unmanned aircraft marked with a Class marking (C0 to C4) – MTOM will continue to be used as defined
+Unmanned aircraft marked with a Class marking (C0/UK0 to C4/UK4) – MTOM will continue to be used as defined

 Unmanned aircraft without a Class marking – any reference to MTOM or ‘take-off mass’ should be taken to mean the weight of the unmanned aircraft at any time while it is in flight (which will be referred to as the ‘flying weight’)

-Until 31st December 2022, there is EASA transitional legislation which allows Legacy Drones to be operated in the A1 and A2 Categories.
-After this date all Legacy drones will be placed into the A3 Category, even with A2 CoC Training.
+Until I January 2028, there is EASA transitional legislation which allows drones with C0 to C4 class markings to be operated in the A1 and A2 Categories.

-Under the EASA Regulations the U.K. No Fly Zones still apply to all flights and all categories.
+Under the Regulations the U.K. No Fly Zones still apply to all flights and all categories.

-This Section of the Open Category was created to define the flights that you might make with toy aircraft or a lightweight drone.
+This Section of the Open Category was created to define the flights that you might make with a lightweight drone.

 Your limits are: